awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/cdk/README.md

 After deploying the PamFrontEndInfraStack, your terminal should have a Cloudfront distribution URL.
 Navigate to that URL to see the deployed app.

-To clean up, run this command:
+## Clean up

+To clean up, delete the CDK stacks in reverse creation order.
+Run the following command for each stack:

 ```
 $ cdk destroy {STACK_NAME}